cookiengineer/ANN-Guide/book/01-Evolutionary-AI.md

 ## Disclaimer

 I tend to say fuck a lot.
-At least I'm honest 'bout it.
+At least I'm honest about it.

 = Meta Talk